 Do I Have a Legal Claim Against My Hernia Mesh Device Manufacturer, and Should I Seek a South Carolina Hernia Mesh Lawyer?

 If the hernia mesh device that was implanted into your body malfunctions, causes pain, other complications, or results in another operation, you may have a product liability claim against the manufacturer.

 It’s essential that you find out what device was used in your hernia repair surgery.
 You can contact the surgeon’s office or the hospital where you had your operation and get a copy of your medical records.
 Be sure they include the product number that identifies precisely what hernia mesh product was implanted inside you.

-You’ll then need to have another doctor examine your injuries to determine if they were caused by the hernia mesh product and whether the product was defective.
+You’ll then need to have another doctor examine your injuries to determine if the hernia mesh product caused them and whether it was defective.

 You and your attorney will need to be able to show that the injuries you suffered were directly or indirectly caused by a defective product.

 If you or a loved one has suffered from complications after a hernia mesh implant was placed within your body, you may be entitled to receive compensation for your injuries.